Local Historic Districts

 There are 8 Local Historic Districts in Brookline: Chestnut Hill North, Cottage Farm, Crowninshield, Graffam-McKay, Harvard Avenue, Lawrence, Pill Hill, and Wild-Sargent.
 Most modifications to the exterior of buildings in these LHDs require review by the Town to ensure that they are appropriate to the historic character of the LHD.
-View the Local Historic District Case Reports and click on the names of any of the LHDs to see a map of properties within their boundaries.
 You can also find detailed information about each LHD at the links below.

 For details on proposed new LHDs, Lawrence Extension & Green Hill, please see our Proposed LHDs project page

 Brookline Local Historic Districts

 Cottage Farm Local Historic District

 The design review process begins only when an application (PDF) for a Certificate of Appropriateness, a Certificate of Non-Applicability, or a Certificate of Hardship, accompanied by plans, elevations, and specifications, as may be relevant to the case, is submitted to the Preservation Commission office.
 Consultation with Preservation Commission staff before submitting an application in encouraged to provide familiarity with your property and give advice on appropriate approaches.
 A preliminary site visit or meeting may be requested by staff.
 Please contact staff if you have any questions or would like to make an appointment.